jasonhaven/contacts-app/README.md

 ```

 Replace all values to match the configuration on your local setup.
-For example, if you have a mysql database on your localhost and a database named 'contactapp' you can use the following config.
-Assuming your mysql user and password is root/root and port is 8889.
+For example, if you have a MySQL database on your localhost and a database named 'contactapp' you can use the following config.
+Assuming your MySQL user and password is root/root and port is 8889.
 APP_KEY for this example is base64:/2NO/gm92XP/mq+ec390EBJ05NurJXsaKxtDQ+zgMCc=

 ```